 by Ezra Taft Benson.

-The following is a short selection of books that have changed my life.
-These are books I’ve read more than once, and in some cases I’ve studied carefully for weeks or months, and in some cases years.
+The following is a selection of books that have changed my life.
+These are books I’ve read more than once, and that I’ve studied carefully for weeks or months, and in some cases years.

 More often quoted than actually read, George Orwell’s 1984 is mesmerizing, haunting, and contains some of the most beautiful prose ever written.